medianon/medianon/README.md

 add a .env file with the variable FIREBASECONFIG={your firebase config}

-if theres an error, add speech marks around the object
+if theres an error, add ' around the object eg '{...}'

 if theres still an error, add speech marks around everything in the object eg. {"apiKey": "...", "authDomian": "...", "...": "..."}